nict-wisdom/rannc/documents/index.rst

 RaNNC (Rapid Neural Network Connector)
 ======================================

-RaNNC is an automatic parallelization middleware to train very large-scale neural networks.
+RaNNC is automatic parallelization middleware used to train very large-scale neural networks.
 Since modern networks often have billions of parameters, they do not fit the memory of GPUs.
 RaNNC automatically partitions such a huge network with model parallelism and computes it using multiple GPUs.

-Compared to existing frameworks including Megatron-LM and Mesh-TensorFlow, which require users to implement partitioning of the given network, RaNNC automatically partitions a network for PyTorch without any modifications to its description.
+Compared to existing frameworks, including Megatron-LM and Mesh-TensorFlow, which require users to implement partitioning of the given network, RaNNC automatically partitions a network for PyTorch without any modification to its description.
-In addition, RaNNC basically has no limitation on network architectures while such existing frameworks are only applicable to Transformer-based networks.
+In addition, RaNNC basically has no limitation on its network architecture while the existing frameworks are only applicable to transformer-based networks.

 The code below shows a simple usage of RaNNC.
-Following the style of PyTorch's data parallelism, RaNNC expects the training script to be launched with MPI so that the number of processes matches the number of available GPUs.
+Following the style of PyTorch's data parallelism, RaNNC expects the training script to be launched with an MPI so that the number of processes matches the number of available GPUs.

 .. code-block:: python